yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-nested-properties.markdown

 The GigaSpaces SQL syntax supports a special operand `[*]`, which is sometimes referred to as the 'contains' operand.
 This operand is used in conjunction with collection properties to indicate that each collection item should be evaluated, and if at least one such item matches, the owner entry is considered as matched.

 {% info%}
-Arrays are supported as well, except for arrays of primitive types (int, boolean, etc.) which are are **not** supported - use the equivalent wrapper type (java.lang.Integer, java.lang.Boolean, etc.) instead.
+Arrays are supported as well, except for arrays of primitive types (int, bool, etc.) which are are not supported - use the equivalent nullable type (int?, bool?, etc.) instead.
 {%endinfo%}

 Suppose we have a type called **Dealer** with a property called **Cars** (which is a list of strings).